 TransducerA device designed to convert one form of energy into another.
 For example, a speaker converts audio-frequency electrical energy into audible sound; a phonograph cartridge converts the mechanical movement of the needle into an electrical signal.

 Transmission LossTotal loss encountered in transmission through a system.
 See also: Attenuation; Reflection.

 TransmitterA device (or transducer) that converts an electrical signal into an optical signal for transmission on a fiber cable.
 See also: Receiver.

 UltravioletAn invisible portion of the optical spectrum whose wavelengths begin immediately beyond the violet end of the visible spectrum.
 Ultraviolet wavelengths range from approximately 20 to 380 nm.
 Also the most damaging of the sun's rays to the skin and eyes.

-Wave Particle Duality TheoryA theory in modern physics which maintains that the properties of light can best be explained by sometimes treating light as particles (a stream of photons), and sometimes as electromagnetic waves.
+Wave Particle Duality TheoryA theory in modern physics that maintains the properties of light can best be explained by sometimes treating light as particles (a stream of photons), and sometimes as electromagnetic waves.